Last Updated on May 31, 2023

 - Optional Practical Training (OPT)

 Students may pursue work in the CPT program during the academic year and outside of the spring and fall semesters.
-Students must be enrolled on a full-time basis to be eligible for work/study arrangements through the CPT program.
+However, to be eligible for work/study arrangements through the CPT program, students must be enrolled on a full-time basis.

-The OPT program provides employment for F-1 students that is directly related to their major.
-This program is designed to give students real-life experience working in their field of interest as they continue pursuing their studies.
+The OPT program employs F-1 students in a field directly related to their major.
+This program is designed to give students real-life experience working in their field of interest as they continue their studies.

-OPT employment before degree completion has a limit of 20 hours per week during the school year, but students may work full-time for their employer at other times of the year.
+OPT employment before degree completion has a limit of 20 hours per week during the school year, but students may work full-time for their employer at other times.
 Post-degree completion OPT is for either part – or full-time employment after graduation.
-If the student participated in pre-completion OPT, USCIS will deduct that amount of time from the student’s post-completion OPT authorization period.
+If the student participated in pre-completion OPT, USCIS will deduct that time from the student’s post-completion OPT authorization period.
 Students are limited to a 12-month employment contract under the OPT program.
 A STEM OPT extension may be available for a period of up to 24 additional months of employment authorization.

 What Is the Process for Hiring F-1 Student Employees?

-The process for hiring F-1 student employees consists of multiple steps that involve action from both employers and students.
+The process for hiring F-1 student employees consists of multiple steps involving action from employers and students.
 To hire students on an F-1 visa, employers must request documentation that proves the individual is legally permitted to work in the U.S.

 Employers will have several record-keeping obligations, such as work authorization (I-9 compliance) and federal, state, and local tax disclosures.
 Employers are strongly encouraged to consult with appropriate legal counsel to ensure compliance with these and other requirements.

-For students in the F-1 program, they must obtain proper work authorization by coordinating with U.S. Citizenship and Immigration Services (USCIS) and their school administrator, which may include obtaining endorsed Forms I-20 from the school administrator and/or Employment Authorization Documents (EAD) from USCIS.
+Students in the F-1 program must obtain proper work authorization by coordinating with U.S. Citizenship and Immigration Services (USCIS) and their school administrator.
+This may include obtaining endorsed Forms I-20 from the school administrator and/or Employment Authorization Documents (EAD) from USCIS.

 What Is the Duration of Employment While on an F-1 Visa?